 The French might have bombed a wedding party in Mali.
 And no one seems to care

-On the afternoon of 3 January, the French military deployed a Reaper drone over the village of Bounti in central Mali.
-The drone dropped three bombs on a dwelling in an open area outside the village, killing dozens of rebel fighters, the French military said.
+On the afternoon of 3 January, the French military deployed a Reaper drone and two Mirage-20 fighter jets over the village of Bounti in central Mali.
+The French dropped three bombs on a dwelling in an open area outside the village, killing dozens of rebel fighters, the French military said.

 Hours after the attack, however, several witnesses from Bounti said a series of bombs had struck a wedding party in the village, killing up to 20 civilians and injuring several others.
 According to Jeunesse Tabital Pulaaku, an advocacy group for Fulani herders, the father of the groom was killed, too.
 The group later published the names of 19 civilians who lost their lives in the attack.
 Seven more suffered injuries, they said.

 “Those who were killed were civilians,” Hamadoun Dicko, the president of the group, told Reuters.
 “Whether there were jihadists around at the moment of the raid or not, I don’t know.”

 Juan Carlos Cano, the head of mission for Doctors Without Borders (MSF) in Mali, told Middle East Eye that his staff had treated eight injuries from the town that evening.
 “The wounded and those who accompanied them spoke of air strikes; they said it was a wedding and that there were a few deaths,” Cano said.